Steinhaus Filtration and Stable Paths in the Mapper

+We approximate the Steinhaus filtration similar to how the VR approximates \v{C}ech filtration, i.e., by only computing the $1$-skeleton of the nerve, and including any higher order simplices for which all faces are already contained in the filtration, taking the maximum birth time of all faces.
+We note that the two persistence diagrams have only minor differences (only in dimension 1).

+\begin{proposition} The \v{C}ech filtration and the Steinhaus filtration are not isomorphic in general. \end{proposition} \begin{proof} Let $X\subset\R^2$ be the four corners of a unit square.
+We construct a cover where at each point in $X$ there is a ball of radius one (see Figure \ref{fig:nonequiv_example}).
+In the Steinhaus filtration, four 2-simplices are born approximately at 0.935 before the 3-simplex is born around 0.959 under the volume measure.
+However, in the \v{C}ech complex the 2-simplices are born at the same time as the 3-simplex. \end{proof}

-We develop a theory of stable paths in the $1$-skeleton of a cover filtration.
-We provide an algorithm to find a maximally stable path from one vertex to another, with Steinhaus distances as edge weights.
-Note that a maximally stable path might not be a shortest path in terms of number of edges.
+We develop a theory of stable paths within a Steinhaus filtration.
+We provide an algorithm for computing a most stable path from one vertex to another.
+Note that a most stable path might not be a shortest path in terms of number of edges.
 Conversely, a shortest path might not be highly stable.
-Since the two objectives are at odds with each other, we provide an algorithm to identify a family of shortest paths as we vary the stability level, similar in a loose sense to computing persistent homology.
+Since the two objectives are at odds with each other, we provide an algorithm to identify a family of shortest paths as we vary the stability level, akin to computing persistent homology.

-We were studying shortest paths in a Mapper constructed on a machine learning model as ways to illustrate the relations between the data as identified by the model.
+We were studying shortest paths in a Mapper graph constructed on a machine learning model as ways to illustrate the relations between the data as identified by the model.
 In this context, shortest paths found could have low Steinhaus distance, and thus could be considered noise.
-This motivated our desire to find stable paths, as they would intuitively be most representative of the data set and stable with respect to changing parameters in the Mapper or changing data.
+This motivated our desire to find stable paths, as they would intuitively be most representative of the dataset and stable with respect to changing parameters in Mapper or changing data.